 Where: 23 Dorset Road, Devon

 Memorial Day weekend unofficially kicks off summer in the city with special concerts, openings of warm-weather attractions, a giant festival on the waterfront, fun museum events and so much more.
-Stay tuned for our full guide to Memorial Day weekend in Philadelphia.
+Click here for our complete guide.

 Where: Various locations including Penn's Landing, 121 S. Christopher Columbus Boulevard

 Morris Arboretum’s beautiful Garden Railway opens for the spring on May 26.
 The model train display runs for a quarter-mile throughout the arboretum and features bridges, recreations of buildings and structures, tunnels and more.